jepstein-eagle/adaptable/packages/adaptable/readme/functions/quick-search-function.md

 # QuickSearch (AdaptableFunction)

-The QuickSearch([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `QuickSearch`) Function  enables users to quickly find all instances of a specific value across all visible columns in the Grid.
+The `QuickSearch` Function performs a **text search** enabling users to quickly find all instances of a specific value across all visible columns in the Grid.

 ### Setting Highlight Style